-By projecting an example point $\tilde{x}$ onto each component $j$ of the surface $S$, we obtain the point $\pi^{(S)}_j(\tilde{x})$ (see Eq. \eqref{eq:proj}) at minimum distance that satisfies the condition on feature $j\,$ (see Figure \ref{fig:boundaries}).
-This distance is a measure of the robustness of the decision with respect to changes along feature $j\,$.
+By projecting an example point $\tilde{x}$ onto each component $j$ of the surface $S$, we obtain the point $\pi^{(S)}_j(\tilde{x})$ (see Eq. \eqref{eq:proj}) at minimum distance that satisfies the condition on the $j$-th feature (see Figure \ref{fig:boundaries}).
+This distance is a measure of the robustness of the decision with respect to changes along feature $j$.
 Conversely, the smaller the distance, the more \textit{sensitive} the decision.

-As mentioned in Section \ref{sec:challenges}, in our setting we want the method to assign a greater contribution to features with higher sensitivity: in this way, values close to the decision boundary are highlighted to the end user and the domain expert, who will be able to draw conclusions.
-The explainability problem is therefore addressed by studying the decision surfaces generated by the tree.
-However, to properly compare these contributions, we must first normalize the features.
-We must then query the models on the training set in order to obtain the values $y^{(1)},\ldots,y^{(N)}$.
-We thus apply a min-max normalization on both input features
+As mentioned in Section \ref{sec:challenges}, we want the method to assign a greater contribution to features with higher sensitivity.
+In this way, values close to the decision boundary are highlighted to the end user and the domain expert, who will be able to draw the appropriate conclusions.
+The explainability problem is therefore addressed by studying the decision surfaces generated by the decision tree.